Complex Ablations for Ventricular Tachycardia Treatment

 ENERGEN CRT-D and ICD Device

-The ENERGEN cardiac resynchronization therapy defibrillator (CRT-D) and implantable cardioverter defibrillator (ICD) is used to treat heart failure and sudden cardiac death.
+The ENERGEN cardiac resynchronization therapy defibrillator (CRT-D) and implantable cardioverter defibrillator (ICD) are used to treat heart failure and sudden cardiac death.
 The system is designed to simplify and reduce the time needed for the implant procedure by combining three separate lead terminals into one integrated connector and reducing the number of connections and set screws needed in the device header.
-In addition, some patients will receive a remote monitoring system where an at-home communicator will allow physicians to monitor the patient’s device, as well as vital signs such as blood pressure and weight, in order to better manage this complex disease.
+In addition, some patients will receive a remote monitoring system where an at-home communicator will allow physicians to monitor the patient’s device and vital signs, such as blood pressure and weight, in order to better manage this complex disease.

-Is software technology which will allow pacemaker patients to receive a “tune-up” check-up in less than 2 minutes when they come to Deborah’s Pacer Clinic for routine follow-up visits.
-The technology – QuickOpt – was pioneered by Dr. Raffaele Corbisiero, Director of Deborah’s Electromechanical Therapy Institute, and came to the market after more than two years of clinical research trials.
-It replaces a traditional echocardiogram, which is time-consuming and costly, and offers greater flexibility for Deborah doctors to quickly optimize devices (make sure they are working up to full potential) as often as necessary.
+QuickOpt Technology is software technology that allows pacemaker patients to receive a “tune-up” check-up in less than 2 minutes when they come to Deborah’s Pacer Clinic for routine follow-up visits.
+The QuickOpt technology was pioneered by Dr. Raffaele Corbisiero, Director of Deborah’s Electromechanical Therapy Institute, and came to the market after more than two years of clinical research trials.
+It replaces a traditional echocardiogram, which is time-consuming and costly, and offers greater flexibility for Deborah doctors to quickly optimize devices (making sure they are working up to full potential) as often as necessary.